neldis93/Inventory-IT/README.md

 - Bootstrap 4
 - Vuejs

-# Some images of the project:
+# Some images of the project :camera:

 ![image](Inventoryit/media/Screenshot/Page.png)